ajay-gandhi/ultimate_termtactoe/README.md

 ## Playing

-You have to have Node.js installed.
+You must have Node.js installed.

-Clone the repo, install dependencies, then run `game.js`:
+Clone the repo, install dependencies, then run `app.js`:

     $ git clone https://github.com/ajay-gandhi/ultimate_termtactoe.git
     $ cd ultimate_termtactoe
     $ npm install

-    $ node game.js
+    $ ./app.js

-Use the `arrow` keys to navigate through the boards and the `[spacebar]` to make a move.
+Use the `-h` flag to see a list of options

+### Server Multiplayer

+There is also an option to create a server so that you can play against someone on a different computer:

+    $ ./app.js -m            # Create a server
+    $ ./app.js -c host:port  # Connect to a server

+The server is implemented using Socket.io.

 ## Features

-Right now, the game can only be played on a single computer with another human.
+~~Right now, the game can only be played on a single computer with another human.~~
 I'm thinking of adding these features though:

  * An AI for you to play against
- * A local server so that you can play against someone on another computer
+ * ~~A local server so that you can play against someone on another computer~~ _Done_